SilkRose/Pony/stories/books-and-besties/books-and-besties.md

 Twilight breaks the silence eventually.
 "What should we do next?"

-"Why don't you pick the last thing, since I picked the first two."
+"Why don't you pick the next thing, since I picked the first two."

 Twilight thinks for a moment, before suggesting, "How about I make a little show for us to watch?"